juerslab/software-edpdb/README.md

 # EdPDB
-Edpdb: A Multi-Functional Tool for Protein Structure Analysis
+EdPDB: A Multi-Functional Tool for Protein Structure Analysis

-EdPDB is a computer program to handle PDB (Brookhaven Protein Databank) format coordinate files.
-It was written by X. Cai Zhang in Brian Matthews Lab at the University of Oregon.
-This repository is used for distribution of the Mac OS version of edPDB, and is maintained by Doug Juers.
-For the linux version of edPDB, please go [here.](https://github.com/cz-zhao-lab-ibp/edpdb)
+EdPDB is a program to handle PDB (Brookhaven Protein Databank) format coordinate file(s).
+With EdPDB, a PDB file is treated as a small database, where information like distances, angles etc. within the file can be easily obtained.

 ## Documentation
 Please see the [Wiki](https://github.com/juerslab/software-edpdb/wiki) for this repository.

 ## Installation
 The executable included in this repository should run on Mac OS computers.
+For the linux version, please check [here](https://github.com/cz-zhao-lab-ibp/edpdb).

 ## Help
-Please report bugs and/or fixes via email or via an issue with the repository.
+Please report bugs and/or fixes via email or via a GitHub issue with the repository.

 ## Reference
 Zhang, X-J., and Brian W. Matthews.
 "EDPDB: a multifunctional tool for protein structure analysis."
 Journal of applied crystallography 28.5 (1995): 624-630.